 She was nervous.
 Beads of sweat fell from her forehead, her hands shook and her heart was flying out of time.
 If a girl or woman was to be found hunting let alone holding a weapon she would have terrible consequences.
 Since she was young she would not be killed but she would be banished from the tribe and forced to live alone, exposed on the open plains.
-She looked up, sweeping the landscape with sky blue eyes looking for any unusual activity, a lock of thick golden hair fell over her face which she quickly pulled away in fear of missing out on any small detail.
+She looked up, sweeping the landscape with sky blue eyes looking for any unusual activity.
+A lock of thick golden hair fell over her face which she quickly pulled away in fear of missing out on any small detail.
 A low rumbling in the distance vibrated her very core making her pause and listen.
 She smiled, she always did.
 She loved listening to the mammoths and watching them on their journey, from the bitter cold glaciers through the valley and across the plains past her home.
 Their long curving ivory tusks longer than any man, a long brown shaggy coat and unusual snout that hung down by their feet which they used as hands.
 The babies she always loved to watch.
 Their inquisitive nature and eagerness to play at every moment bought a smile to her face and the occasional laugh.

-A rustling in the grasses caused the girl to halt; her ears pricked, her eyes darted back and forwards across the area trying to locate where the noise was coming from.
+A rustling in the grasses caused the girl to halt.
+Her ears pricked, eyes darting backwards and forwards across the area trying to locate where the noise was coming from.
 The blade disappeared inside her summer tunic, a basic clothing item made of several animal hides sewn together.
 She would rather not have worn it, but it proved to be very convenient such as holding items, which right now held the blade covering any evidence she was doing anything wrong.
-A small brown prairie dog emerged from the grasses, quick as lightning she had thrown her sling and killed it with one strike.
+A small brown prairie dog emerged from the grasses, quick as lightning she threw her sling and killed it with one strike.
 Pleased with herself she went to retrieve it.
-As she approached the animal she made swift movements with her hands, wishing the prairie dog off to the spirit world, and giving thanks that the hide and flesh will not go to waste.
-Her mother will be proud, she needed another small hide for the baby she would soon expect.
-If she treated the hide correctly it would produce a soft desirable texture, perfect for a small infant to be wrapped in.
+As she approached the animal she made swift movements with her hands, wishing the prairie dog off to the spirit world, giving thanks that the hide and flesh will not go to waste.
+Her mother will be proud.
+She needed another small hide for the baby she would soon expect.
+If she treated the hide correctly it would produce a soft desirable texture, perfect for the small infant to be wrapped in.

 The girl decided that she had done enough today.
-Leaving the carving tool behind she safely tucked the blade in her tunic.
+Leaving the carving tool behind, she safely tucked the blade in her tunic.
 Slung the prairie dog over her shoulder, sling in the other hand set out for the journey home.
 As she walked through the creek the ice-cold water came as a relief from the baking sun.
 She stood there enjoying the refreshing water, watching the world go by.
 Listening to the song birds flying high in the sky casting vast shadows over the ground with there sheer numbers and filling the air with their alluring melodies.
-She had learnt most of the songs, learnt how to clip and extend notes with her tongue, on her way home she would practise and more often than not the birds would follow her.
-Big, small, many a dull brown whilst the others were beautiful colours of gold and blue, the occasional orange and red here and their staining the sky in a band of colour.
+She had learnt most of the songs, learnt how to clip and extend notes with her tongue.
+On her way home she would practise and more often than not the birds would follow her.
+Big, small, many a dull brown whilst the others were beautiful colours of gold and blue, the occasional orange and red here and there, staining the sky in a band of colour.